ngrx/effects/README.md

 }
 ```

-To stop the effect, simply unsubscribe:
+Unsubscribe the subscription to stop the effect:
 ```ts
 ngOnDestroy() {
   this.subscription.unsubscribe();
 }
 ```

-#### Starting Multiple Effects
+#### Starting Groups of Effects
-If you don't want to connect each source manually, you can use the simple `mergeEffects()` helper function to automatically merge all decorated effects across any number of effect services:
+If you don't want to connect each source manually, you can use `mergeEffects()` to merge all decorated effects across any number of effect service instances:

 ```ts
 import { OpaqueToken, Inject } from '@angular/core';